PSAT Test-Taking Strategies: Top 3 Tips

 Common PSAT Testing Myths

-Since its inception in 1971, the PSAT/NMSQT has gone through various revisions, but it has always been an integral part of helping high school students qualify for various scholarships.
+Since its inception in 1971, the PSAT/NMSQT has gone through various revisions, but it has always been an integral part of helping high school students qualify for various scholarships, including the National Merit Scholarship.
 As a result of its significance and the changes it has undergone, a number of rumors and myths have circulated about the exam.
-In this section, we’ll dispel some of the most common ones.
+In this section, we’ll dispel some of the most common PSAT myths.
 As always, you can find the most up-to-date information about the redesigned PSAT at the College Board website.

-[ RELATED: PSAT Reading: How to Raise Your Score ]
+[ RELATED PSAT READING: PSAT Reading: How to Raise Your Score ]